-We live in a world that sends us all sorts of messages about the ‘perfect’ body.
-We are constantly receiving image-related messages from different mediums, both within the media and our surrounding environments, indicating what society views as ‘beautiful’.
+We live in a world that sends us all sorts of messages about what the ‘perfect’ body looks like.
+We are constantly receiving image-related messages from different sources, all within the media, our surrounding environments, and on social media, indicating what society views as ‘beautiful’, ‘ideal’, and ‘attractive’.
 It is not surprising then, that instead of embracing and celebrating diversity in all body types, we end up focusing on what can be dangerous and often physically unattainable perfection.
-The other reality is that these ‘perfect’ images to which too many aspire are typically digitally enhanced (airbrushed) and manipulated before final production.
-They are not true or real images.
+The other reality is that these ‘perfect’ images to which too many aspire are typically digitally altered, using photoshop, various filters, angles, and lighting to look a certain way.
+They are not true or realistic images.

 Body image refers to how you see yourself, how you feel about the way you look and how you think others perceive you.
-The reality is that both males and females come in all different shapes and sizes, therefore it is unrealistic to represent only one body type as beautiful.
-Research suggests that less than a quarter of Australian girls and a third of Australian boys are satisfied with their weight1.
+The reality is that every body comes in all different shapes and sizes, and it is unrealistic to represent only one body type as beautiful.
+Lots of people of all ages and genders can struggle with their body image.
+Research suggests that around 70% of Australian girls and around 60% of Australian boys are dissatisfied with their body or weight1.

-However, males are increasingly feeling the pressure to maintain or achieve high levels of fitness and physical perfection.
-The sporting club change rooms and time at the beach, or intimate experiences, can be intimidating for some young men.
+Males are increasingly feeling this pressure to achieve or maintain an ‘ideal’ appearance of high levels of fitness, strength, and physical ‘perfection’.
+The change rooms at school and sporting clubs, time at the beach or gym, and intimate experiences can be intimidating and vulnerable spaces for young men.

 Tips for young people to help build their self-esteem and body confidence:

-Comparing yourself to images you see in the media can be self-destructive and lead to feelings of being ashamed of your body.
-It's important to keep in mind that these images are likely to have been digitally enhanced.
+- Comparing yourself to images you see in the media and online can be self-destructive and lead to feelings of being ashamed of your body.
+It's important to keep in mind that these images are likely to have been heavily edited.
 Highly stylised pictures of celebrities and models are an unrealistic representation of most people today.

-When observing media images that focus on ways to alter appearance, it's useful to think about what the image might be trying to sell, rather than picking apart your own appearance.
-Sit down with the family photo album and look at your family members at different ages and stages.
+- When looking at images that focus on ways to alter your appearance (ads for weight loss programs, diets etc.), it's useful to think about what the image might be trying to sell, rather than picking apart your own appearance.
+Scroll through family photos and look at your family members at different ages and stages.
 You may notice that you have similar body traits to other family members and you might like to talk to someone about your body and how it relates to other body types in your family.

 Body image and the media

-Mass communication media also reinforces the many gender role expectations of society and often inaccurately portrays these gender roles.
+The media also reinforces the many gender role expectations of society and often portrays these gender roles stereotypically.
 Gender role stereotypes that exist in society can be insulting and discriminatory.
 Some of these include:

 As already outlined, it is normal that some people might not always feel positive about their body shape and size, particularly when their body is going through a number of changes.
-However, for some, a preoccupation with the way their body looks can lead to severe and dangerous behaviours which can affect their quality of life; such as developing an eating disorder.
+It is normal to have days where you experience lower self-esteem or poorer body image, every now and then.
+However, for some, a more constant preoccupation with the way their body looks can lead to severe and dangerous behaviours which can affect their quality of life; such as developing an eating disorder.